fulldecent/blog.phor.net/_posts/2025-07-16-sec-crypto-task-force.md

 comments: []
 ---

-The SEC Cryto Task Force is led by Commissioner Hester M. Peirce, [first announced 2025-01-25](https://www.sec.gov/files/crypto-task-force-designation-letter.pdf).
-I have just sat down with this team, they are legit.
+*After years of silence, a game-changing crypto meeting.*

+As someone who's presented to regulators &amp; central banks across EMEA, China &amp; beyond, and the lead author of ERC-721—the standard that powers NFTs—and, I've spent years navigating the global crypto regulatory landscape.
+But in the US, it was always a dead end: ghosted emails, unclear jurisdictions, and outright antagonism that drove innovation offshore.
+That changed dramatically with the new SEC Crypto Task Force.
+I just sat down with them, and they are legit—collaborative, knowledgeable and genuinely invested in making American crypto thrive.

 Sharing here my experience, how this went versus my prior experiences trying to engage the US government regarding crypto projects and how you can connect.

+## The old US crypto nightmare vs. the new hope

+US regulators have historically been inaccessible and unhelpful compared to their international counterparts.
+In Europe, the Middle East, Africa, and even China, I've participated in productive policy roundtables and presentations that led to real progress: reasonable crypto regulations worldwide, NFTs exempted from securities laws in most places, and China's national and Shanghai governments targeting NFTs for investment in their 14th Five-Year Plan.

+Then Donald Trump took office as the 47th president, and everything shifted.
+The SEC Crypto Task Force was announced hours after his inauguration on January 20, 2025, led by Commissioner Hester M. Peirce, [first announced 2025-01-25](https://www.sec.gov/files/crypto-task-force-designation-letter.pdf).
+My personal experience with them gives me real hope: this could be the inflection point where US policy catches up, fostering collaborative, common-sense regulation that to help the US catch pace.

 ## How it went